Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Method

-where $\pi(e,m,t)$ is the fine-tuned generative model conditioned on frame $t$, exposure $e \in \mathcal{E}$, where $\mathcal{E} = 2^{\{\text{EV}_0, \text{EV}_{-3}, ...\}}$ and material $m$, and $\ell$ is the loss function:
+where $\pi(e,m,t)$ is the fine-tuned generative model conditioned on frame $t$, exposure $e \in \mathcal{E}$, where $\mathcal{E} = 2^{\{\text{EV}_0, \text{EV}_{-3}, ...\}}$ and material $m$, and $\ell$ is the loss function

-$L$ is initialized at a constant gray value (0.5), and Adam is used to optimize \cref{eqn:hdrfusion} through gradient descent, as we employ differentiable rendering to implement $\mathcal{R}$.
-The latter is implemented in PyTorch as a two modes renderer: reflective and diffuse with cosine and light multi-importance sampling.
+Here, $L$ is a spatio-temporal HDRI volume initialized at a constant gray value (0.5), and Adam is used to optimize \cref{eqn:hdrfusion} through gradient descent. $\mathcal{R}$ is implemented in PyTorch as a two-modes renderer: reflective and diffuse with cosine and light multi-importance sampling.
 In practice, we randomly alternate between exposures and materials at each iteration instead of summing over all possibilities.
-To speedup convergence, we also employ a Laplacian pyramid representation for $L$~\cite{gomez2024rrm}.
+To speedup convergence, we represent $L$ with a Laplacian pyramid~\cite{gomez2024rrm}.